aneisch/home-assistant-config/ALEXA_API.md

 So what is a *custom slot*?
 A custom slot allows us to pass a different value to our Home Assistant setup.
 Essentially, this sets a variable that is passed to HASS, so that we can use one intent as as template to do more functions.

-Now let's look at the HASS Alexa YAML.
+So that finishes up the majority of the Alexa skill configuration, now let's look at the HASS Alexa YAML.

 **alexa.yaml**:
 ```